dividedmind/statistics-done-wrong/p-value.rst

 shown that it is always possible to beat it in controlling the false discovery rate.
 But it's a start, and it's much better than nothing.

+.. admonition:: What should you do?

+   * Remember: :math:`p < 0.05` does not mean "there is a 5% chance this result
+     is false."
+   * If you are testing multiple hypotheses or looking for correlations between many variables, use a procedure to control for the excess of false positives you will see, such as the Bonferroni, the Holm-Bonferroni, or the Benjamini-Hochberg procedures, along with their various derivatives and adaptations.
+   * If your field routinely performs multiple tests, such as in neuroimaging, learn the best practices and techniques specifically developed to handle your data.
+   * Learn to use prior estimates of the base rate to calculate the probability that a given result is a false positive (as in the mammogram example).
+One good method is Bayes' Theorem.

 .. [#male] Interestingly, being male doesn't exclude you from getting breast cancer; it just makes it exceedingly unlikely.